Arnold van Westerhout: Life

 Not long after moving to Rome, van Westerhout was able to become one of the city's most prominent engravers.
 He bought the stock of French engraver, print-seller and publisher François Collignon in 1687.
 One of his biggest assignments was the engraved illustrations of Giovanni Ciampini's Vetera Monimenta, an illustrated history of mosaics.
 Van Westerhout cut the engravings after drawings by Giovanni Battista Lenardi.
 The first volume of this work was published in 1690.
 Lenardi and van Westerhout collaborated for several years on other projects, including a large canvas entitled the Theological Allegory with the Assumption of the Virgin (Liverpool, Walker Art Gallery).
-During the 1680s and between 1693–1719, he lived in Salita di S.Giuseppe at Capo le Case near the parish of Sant'Andrea delle Fratte.
+During the 1680s and between 1693 and 1719, he lived in Salita di S.Giuseppe at Capo le Case near the parish of Sant'Andrea delle Fratte.

 His prints in the period from 1686 to 1697 mention the address 'alli Cesarini', which suggests that he had a shop there.
 He was in Florence for a brief period from the end of 1691 to early 1692 before returning to Rome.
 From that time onwards he referred to himself as the 'engraver to Grand Prince Ferdinando de' Medici' until Ferdinando's death in 1713.
 From 1716, he was granted the title of official engraver of the Duke of Parma.
 In the period from 1720 to 1725 the artist lived in Rome at Vicolo de Chiodarolli, in the Via delle Muratte, near the Trevi Fountain.

 Arnold was married twice in Italy.
 In Florence he married Angela de Pulco from Cittâ di Castello and in Rome he married Magdalena Antonini, the widow of Danieli, from Fiano.
 He died without an heir in Rome on 18 April 1725.
 His stock was taken over by the Roman merchant Giacomo Billy, who had a shop near the Santa Maria in Vallicella church (the Chiesa Nuova).

 In the Vite Di Pittori (Lives of painters) written by Francesco Maria Niccolò Gabburri between 1730 and 1742 a nephew of Westerhout is mentioned.
 This nephew trained with him in etching and engraving and lived and worked in Florence.
 Here he is said to have etched, among other things, the famous city views painted by Giuseppe Zocchi.
 The Italian engraver Giovanni Girolamo Frezza studied engraving and etching in the workshop of van Westerhout in Rome.